-Mission Wealth's Spotlight on the Team for January is our newest Client Service Representative, Abby Chajon!
+Mission Wealth's Spotlight on the Team for January 2020 is Client Service Representative, Abby Chajon!
 Abby joined the Mission Wealth team in 2019 and has over ten years of experience within the financial industry.
 Learn more about Abby in this Spotlight on the Team interview!

 What are a few childhood experiences you had that formed who you are today?